jburgalat/plotpy/doc/disthelpers.rst

 The ``create_exe.py`` script may be written as the following::

-    from guidata import disthelpers as dh
+    from plotpy import disthelpers as dh
     dist = dh.Distribution()
     dist.setup('example', '1.0', 'plotpy app example', 'simpledialog.pyw')
     dist.add_modules('plotpy')